zeh3/spotify-data-parser/README.md

 - ranking songs & artists by the amount of time you've spent listening to them
 - ranking songs & artists by the number of times you've played them/their songs
 - songs broken down and ranked by artist
+- artists ranked by the number of songs by them you've listened to

 ## features to come:
 - longest listening sessions